The Walking Dead No Manís Land is a tactical survival game with a building aspect.

 However, the pay options need to fit a certain criteria.
 They canít allow people to pay to win if the game has a player versus player mode.
 No manís Land doesnít have a PvP mode, so weíre good there.
 Players also want to be able to choose when and how long they play, without having to drop their credit card number to do it, and thatís where No Manís Land fails.

 Oh, just a second!
-Your training grounds needs to be upgraded so it has the ability to upgrade survivors to level 4, thatís going to take some timeÖor you could open your wallet again.
+Your training ground also needs to be upgraded so it has the ability to upgrade survivors to level 4, thatís going to take some timeÖor you could open your wallet again.
 Iím sure youíre getting the picture.

 I know Iíve been pretty critical but The Walking Dead No Manís Land is actually a pretty good game.
 Next Games deserves some of your hard earned cash for the effort theyíve put into this release, however, they also need to address the way theyíve set up their pay options.
 The way it sits right now, No Manís Land just looks like a Walking Dead money grab, and that is going to repel players who would otherwise drop money on a fun game based on a great show.